 I am a Professor in the Department of Software and Information Systems in the College of Computing and Informatics at the University of North Carolina, Charlotte.
 I am originally from Río Piedras, Puerto Rico.
 In this website, you can find information about my work, some of my personal hobbies, and other random and useless pieces of information.

 I graduated from la Academia Nuestra Señora de la Providencia in Cupey, Clase 80!
-Attended Ball State in Muncie, Indiana (yes, where David Letterman studied) where I completed a B.A. and an M.S.
-Then I enrolled in The George Washington University, Washington DC where I completed my DSc.
+Attended Ball State in Muncie, Indiana (David Letterman calls it the Harvard of Muncie) where I completed a B.A. and an M.S.
+Then I attended The George Washington University, Washington DC where I completed my D.Sc.
 I worked 6 years at the Naval Research Lab and did a 1 semester Visiting Professor at the US Naval Academy, Annapolis, MD.
 I taught 4 years at University of Puerto Rico, Mayagüez and then moved to Virginia Tech in 2000.
-Since July 2015, I have been at UNCC.
+I have been at UNCC since July 2015.

 At Virginia Tech, I was Associate Dean of the Graduate School and Director of the Office of Recruitment and Diversity Initiatives.
-I was also Associate Department Head and Director for Graduate Studies in Computer Science there.
+I was also Associate Department Head and Director for Graduate Studies in the Department of Computer Science.
 I served in numerous committees and even a Provost Task Force.
-I was even a founding member of the Hispanic Caucus and a former chair of that group.
+I was a founding member of the Hispanic Caucus and a former chair of that group.

 Click on the play triangle below to hear a pronunciation of my first name and my surnames.
-The link on the right goes to Forvo to see regional variations in pronunciation of my name.
+The audio is courtesy of Apple's speech synthetizer, but only if you use one of their Spanish voices.